chrislemke/ChatFred/README.md

 ![chatfred](assets/images/chatfred.png)

 # ChatFred
-**[Alfred](https://www.alfredapp.com/) workflow using [OpenAI's](https://openai.com/) GPT model for chatting, text completion and much more 🤖**
+**[Alfred](https://www.alfredapp.com/) workflow using [OpenAI's](https://openai.com/) models for chatting, text completion, image generation, and more 🤖**

 ## Setup 🛠️
 Just install the workflow and add your OpenAI API key.
-If you have used ChatGPT, you already have an OpenAI account.
+If you have used [ChatGPT](https://chat.openai.com/chat) or [DALL·E 2](https://openai.com/dall-e-2/), you already have an OpenAI account.
 Otherwise, you can [sign up here](https://beta.openai.com/signup) - You will receive $18 in free credit, no payment data is required.
 Then you can [create an API key](https://beta.openai.com/account/api-keys).

 ## Usage 🧑‍💻
+### Text completion and chatting 💬
 To start the ChatFred workflow, just type ***cf*** or configure your own hotkey.

 Ask questions: